-• A few commenters expressed concern about government policy influencing the preservation of farmland, which would result in circumventing the free market demand/supply economy and individual property rights.
+A few commenters expressed concern about government policy influencing the preservation of farmland, which would result in circumventing the free market demand/supply economy and individual property rights.
 (2)

-Response: The VISION 2050 land use plan does propose preserving the farmlands that are recommended for preservation in adopted county farmland preservation plans.
-In this manner VISION 2050 is consistent with county plans.
-The VISION 2050 plan does further propose that local governments consider between now and 2050 preserving, if possible, additional agricultural lands that have the highest quality soils (Class I and Class 2 soils as rated by the U.S. Natural Resources Conservation Service).
+Response: The land use component of the Draft Plan proposes preserving the farmlands that are recommended for preservation in adopted county farmland preservation plans.
+In this manner, VISION 2050 is consistent with county plans.
+The Draft Plan further proposes that, between now and 2050, local governments consider preserving, if possible, additional agricultural lands that have the highest quality soils (Class I and Class 2 soils as rated by the U.S. Natural Resources Conservation Service).
 Given the amount of growth expected to occur within the Region by the year 2050, substantial portions of the Region may be expected to remain undeveloped.
 This proposal encourages local governments in the Region to consider avoiding development on the most productive farmlands that remain in the Region.